kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 - `Program/RSI/rsi_joint_pos.src`: This contains the KRL program that starts external control with 4 ms cycle time.
 - `Program/RSI/rsi_helper.dat` and `Program/RSI/rsi_helper.src`: These are used for configuring the RSI context based on the current robot position.
-- `RobotSensorInterface/Context/ros_rsi.rsix`: This contains the RSI context (can be visualized with **RSIVisual**).
-It can be modified for example to add GPIO handling ([See further documentation on this here](#io-configuration)), or to add filtering behaviour, but that is not recommended and should be implemented on the client side instead.
+- `RobotSensorInterface/Context/rsi_joint_pos.rsix`: This contains the RSI context (can be visualized with **RSIVisual**).
+It can be modified for example to add GPIO handling ([see further documentation on this here](#io-configuration)) or external axis support ([see here](#external-axes-configuration)).
+Filtering behaviour can be applied, too, but that is not recommended and should be implemented on the client side instead.
   - RSI context files for KSS systems (RSI < 6.0.0) are currently not importable to iiQWorks.Sim.
 - `RobotSensorInterface/Ethernet_configuration/rsi_ethernet.xml`: specifies the data transferred via RSI and contains the IP configuration of the client machine:
   - The `IP_NUMBER` tag should be modified so that it corresponds to the IP address previously added for your (real-time) PC.